ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-advanced/index.md

 By default, hidden columns do not appear in the Advanced Filter.
 To make hidden columns appear, set `includeHiddenColumnsInAdvancedFilter = true`.

-This can also be set via the API method `setIncludeHiddenColumnsInAdvancedFilter`.

 <api-documentation source='grid-options/properties.json' section='filter' names='["includeHiddenColumnsInAdvancedFilter"]'></api-documentation>

-<api-documentation source='grid-api/api.json' section='filter' names='["setIncludeHiddenColumnsInAdvancedFilter"]'></api-documentation>

 ### Row Grouping